Voiceover: a plea for imperfection

 With a little practice, anyone can read a script aloud very easily if you don't bring anything to the table.
 It's easy, it's hollow, it's meaningless.
 If you put your heart and soul into it, if you tell the story (whether it's a few words in a TV ad or an audio book lasting several hours), even with considerable experience, everything changes: it becomes much more difficult, you stumble, you row... and that's where it gets interesting.
 By exposing ourselves, by laying ourselves bare, we feed the script with our own humanity, our inherent imperfection: we 'give it life'.

-I'm not going to tell you here how this is technically feasible, as the subject is too vast to cover in one article.
+I'm not going to tell you here how, as a French voice actor(or as a voice actor in general) it's technically feasible, the topic is too vast to cover in a single article.
 But without going into too much detail, the voice (and its transmission), because of its non-linear physical composition, is imperfect.
 It is this imperfection that needs to be exploited.
 That said, I can tell you how NOT to do it: with tricks, pirouettes and other sweeper feints.
 GIVE an INTENTION.
 Note the capitalisations.
 That's the real secret.

 The intention in voice over